jasonhemann/mk-search-w-continuations/README.md

 # mk-search-w-continuations

-Continuation-based implementation of miniKanren search
+## Continuation-based implementation of miniKanren search

+## How to visit:

+-  First read this README documentation.
+-  Then, read `./old-mk-cps/research-story.txt`
+-  Then, read `Church-encoding-lists-and-streams.org`
+-  Then, follow `./new-derivation/mk-streams-derivation-1.rkt` all the way through `-4`.

 ## A continuation-based implementation of the miniKanren search.